 How do Real Estate Agent Fees Shape Up in New South Wales?

 Over the last few years, a competitive property market combined with low-interest rates has had a knock-on effect on commission and fee structure.
 This means that in a market this competitive, we see a direct result on commissions and fees.
-Agents are then forced to lower their fee and commission rate in order to compete in a saturated market.
+Agents are forced to lower their fees and commission rates in order to compete in a saturated market.

 The New South Wales market is deregulated, meaning there is no standard practice when it comes to allocating commission and fee rates.
 More often than not, these fees are driven by a number of key factors, for example the level of market activity and competition in an area.
 For this reason, it makes sense to assume that agents in rural regions often charge more than agents in built-up city areas, where a higher population (like Sydney) often means higher competition among agents and therefore lower rates.

 The table below highlights how the NSW average commission rate compares to the rest of the country.

-In addition to getting an average of your state's commission, it’s important that you understand what costs fall under commission.
+In addition to looking at commission rate averages, it’s important that you understand what costs fall under commission.
 There's a common tendency to bundle both terms (commissions and fees) together and assume they both cover similar costs, but this isn’t always the case.
 For example, agents don’t always include their marketing and advertising fees in commission.
 This can sometimes sit under the cost of “fees”.
 In general, agents will calculate the cost of commission as the actual percentage allocation of the total sale.
 The fee encountered in the sale of your property will sit outside of this and can be attributed to things like marketing costs and administrative costs.